 Reported exports of A. mississippiensis from the United States increased from around 31,000 skins in 1986 to 422,931 skins in 2006.
 However, exports declined the following two years.
 The source of this change is unclear, but it may have been the result of a combination of factors including oversupply of both caiman and alligator skins in 2006, the effect of two hurricanes on alligator habitat, and the general global financial downturn which may have reduced the demand for luxury leather goods.
 In subsequent years exports rose again reaching a new peak of over 550,000 skins in 2016 (Table 7; Figure 3).
+Between

-Between 2014 and 2016, four countries, France, Germany, Italy and Singapore, together imported 90 per cent of production.
+2015 and 2017, four countries, France, Germany, Italy and Singapore, together imported 94 per cent of production.

 Table 7.
-Direct, commercial exports of Alligator mississippiensis skins reported by the United States, 2007-2016
+Direct, commercial exports of Alligator mississippiensis skins reported by the United States, 2008-2017

 Since 2005 onwards, source code 'W' (wild taken) appears to have been used for ranched animals obtained from eggs collected in the wild and over 99 per cent of the skins exported now are reported as source 'W'.
 This is the result of the decision by the United States CITES Management Authority that the code 'R' should only be used in the case of crocodilian populations transferred from CITES Appendix I to Appendix II subject to ranching.
-Between 2014 and 2016 9,156 of the skins exported were reported as source 'I' (seizures/confiscations).
+Between 2015 and 2017 over 7,000 of the skins exported were reported as source 'I' (seizures/confiscations).

-According to data received from FAO the species is bred in captivity in Taiwan, Province of China, and small quantities of skins have been exported every year since 20057.
+According to data received from FAO the species is bred in captivity in Taiwan, Province of China, and it appears that small quantities of skins have been exported every year since 20056.
 This species is also bred in captivity in Israel, but there have been no reported exports of skins from Israel since 2001.

 Figure 3.
-Direct, commercial exports of Alligator mississippiensis skins reported by the United States, 2007-2016
+Direct, commercial exports of Alligator mississippiensis skins reported by the United States, 2008-2017